ig3/srf-scheduler/README.md

 by the average number of new cards per day, adjusted according to the difference between study time and `config.studyTimeTarget`.

-Study time is the maximum of average study time and study time today.
+Study time is the maximum of average study time, study time today and predicted study time in the next 24 hours.

 The predicted number of reviews in the next 24 hours is the number of cards due in the next 24 hours multiplied by the average number of reviews per